rajithadp/BRDriver2/README.md

-🧬 Breast Cancer Driver Prediction Pipeline (Snakemake) This pipeline uses machine learning, built with Snakemake, to identify cancer driver genes in new patient samples based on genomic alterations (point mutations and structural variants).
+### 🧬 Breast Cancer Driver Prediction Pipeline (Snakemake)
+This pipeline uses machine learning, built with **Snakemake**, to identify cancer driver genes in new patient samples based on genomic alterations (point mutations and structural variants).
 It leverages robust feature engineering, SMOTE oversampling, and a trained classification model to provide ranked driver predictions.

-🌟 Features
+### 🌟 Features
-Custom Feature Engineering: Calculates features like Mutation Position Variance, Variant Allele Frequency (VAF), Truncating Mutation Fraction, and Mutations per Kilobase (Mut/kb).
+- **Custom Feature Engineering:** Calculates features like Mutation Position Variance, Variant Allele Frequency (VAF), Truncating Mutation Fraction, and Mutations per Kilobase (Mut/kb).

-Structural Variant Integration: Incorporates data on total structural variants (N_SV) and in-frame vs. out-of-frame fusions.
+- **Structural Variant Integration:** Incorporates data on total structural variants (N_SV) and in-frame vs. out-of-frame fusions.

-Scalable Workflow: Built on Snakemake for robust, reproducible, and parallel execution.
+- **Scalable Workflow:** Built on Snakemake for robust, reproducible, and parallel execution.

-Prediction Mode: Optimized for predicting driver status on new, unseen patient samples.
+- **Prediction Mode:** Optimized for predicting driver status on new, unseen patient samples.

-🚀 Getting Started
+### 🚀 Getting Started
-Prerequisites
+**Prerequisites**
-Conda/Mamba: You need a working Conda distribution (Miniconda or Mamba) to manage the environments.
+**Conda/Mamba:** You need a working Conda distribution (Miniconda or Mamba) to manage the environments.

-Snakemake: Install Snakemake globally.
+**Snakemake:** Install Snakemake globally.

 conda install -c conda-forge snakemake

-1. Repository Structure
+**1. Repository Structure**
 This is the required directory structure.
 Ensure your input files and scripts are placed correctly:

 breast_cancer_driver_pipeline/